fog/fog/lib/fog/rackspace/docs/auto_scale.md

     group = Fog::Rackspace::AutoScale::GroupBuilder.build(service, attributes)

-This creates the Scaling Group with the name `MyScalingGroup`, and returns a `Fog::Rackspace::AutoScale::Group` object representing the new group.
+This creates the scaling group with the name `MyScalingGroup`, and returns a `Fog::Rackspace::AutoScale::Group` object representing the new group.
 Since the `:min_entities` is 2, it immediately creates 2 servers for the group, based on the image whose ID is in the variable `my_image`.
 When they are created, they are then added to the load balancer whose ID is `1234`, and receive requests on port 80.

 Note that the `:server_name` parameter represents a base string to which Autoscale prepends a 10-character prefix to create a unique name for each server.
-The prefix always begins with 'as' and is followed by 8 random hex digits.
+The prefix always begins with 'as' and is followed by 8 random hex digits and a dash (-).
 For example, if you set the server_name to 'testgroup', and the scaling group creates 3 servers, their names would look like these:

     as5defddd4-testgroup
     as92e512fe-testgroup